Keffisor/JDAPlug/README.md

 - Reload plugin source code while the bot is running.
 - Compatible with Java 8 through Java 21.

-### Get started
+### Getting Started
-You can start the jar file in the regular way for build your project with plugins.
+You can start the jar file in the regular way for build your project with plugins:
 ```
 @echo OFF
 java -Xms512M -Xmx512M -jar JDAPlug.jar
 PAUSE
 ```
-In case you want to integrate it to already created bot project, you can wrap the jda instance into JDAPlug.
+For integration with an existing bot project, wrap the JDA instance in JDAPlug:
 ```
 public static void main(String[] args) throws LoginException {
        JDA jda = new JDABuilder(AccountType.BOT).setToken(token).build(); //any call of jda